Haseeb1511/Cheatsheet-AI/MLOps/linux commands/mostly_used.md

 Find your runner root:
 ls /home/ubuntu/actions-runner/_work/
-it look inside work folder to see if their is anything in it.and then add that path to CD just before executing docker run commands
+it look inside work folder to see if their is anything in it.and then add that path to CD(continious-deployment) just before executing docker run commands
 ```

 ## TO check if container is working or not